mtumilowicz/kotlin-DI-spring-batch-workshop/README.md

     * run(::salute) // top-level reference
     * val nextAction = ::sendEmail // several parameters - sendEmail(person, message)
     * val createPerson = ::Person // constructor reference
+* return from an enclosing function (not just from the lambda itself)
+    * rule is simple:
+        * return returns from the closest function declared using the fun keyword
+        * lambda has no fun keyword, so a return returns from the outer function
+    * it is called a non-local return as it returns from a larger block than the block containing the return statement
+    * think about return in a for loop - also returns from the function and not from the loop or block
+    * a local return in a lambda is similar to a break expression in a for loop
+        ```
+        people.forEach label@{ if (it.name == "Alice") return@label }
+        ```
+    * anonymous functions has local returns
+        ```
+        people.forEach(fun (person) {
+            if(...) return // “return” refers to the closest function: an anonymous function
+            ...
+        })
+        ```

 ### compilation
 * Kotlin 1.0 - every lambda expression is compiled into an anonymous class, unless it’s an inline lambda
 * name: `Method$1`, where `Method` - name of the function in which the lambda is declared